williamalexakis/stcats-ops/README.md

 ### Prerequisites

 - Python 3.11+
-- A database connection string (SQLite or PostgreSQL).
+- A database connection string (SQLite or PostgreSQL)

 ### Site